FORKLIFT OPERATOR TRAINING & TRAIN THE TRAINER

-The Forklift Training Certification courses from Safety First Training are OHSA based programs that teach pre-operation forklift inspection, safe operation requirements, proper forklift load handling, operating and moving the machine and hazard avoidance.
-Training offered to companies across Ontario with a focus on Mississauga, Toronto and the GTA.
+The Forklift Operator Training courses from Safety First Training are OHSA based programs that teach pre-operation forklift inspection, safe operation requirements, proper forklift load handling, operating and moving the machine and hazard avoidance.
+Training offered to companies across Ontario with a focus on Toronto, Mississauga and the GTA.
 We also offer Train the Trainer courses for various Forklifts.

 Note – we do not provide public sessions for individuals

 Want to take an Online course instead?View Online Course